-Farmers markets provide valuable points of sale for local agricultural producers, increasing their economic success.
-Financially successful farmers have an increased ability to conserve water and soil resources and to maintain healthy habitat.
-Success also helps them keep their land in agricultural production now and into the future.
+Farmers markets provide a valuable point of sale for local agricultural producers.
+Financially successful farmers are more likely, and able, to care for their farms.
+By conserving water and soil resources and maintaining healthy habitat, they are investing in their future.
+Being financially successful also helps farmers keep their land in agricultural production.
 That’s good for the farm, native wildlife, water quality, and you!

-Additionally, farmers markets are well-positioned to provide food, farm, and natural resource education to adults and children.
-Learning about the value of nutritious, fresh, and healthy whole foods is good for public health, our agricultural producers, and our environment.
+Additionally, farmers markets are popular gathering places in the community.
+They are a great place for food, farm, and natural resource education for adults and children.
+Learning about the value of nutritious, fresh, and healthy whole foods is good for public health,.
+It’s also good for our agricultural producers, and our environment.

-Clackamas Soil and Water Conservation District will provide partnership grant awards to the following markets upon opening for the 2020 season:
+Clackamas Soil and Water Conservation District will provide partnership grant awards to the following markets for the 2023 season.

 - Lake Oswego Farmers Market

 - Redland Grange Farmers Market

 Not all farmers markets in Clackamas County choose to participate in our partnership support grant program.
 Additional markets in our district include these noted below.

 For more information about the Clackamas SWCD Farmers Market Support Grant Program, please contact Cathy McQueeney at 503-998-9952.